awslabs/aws-iot-device-client/source/jobs/README.md

  ```
 For `runCommand` type, `input` field consists of only one field: `command`.

-`command` *string array* (Required): This field stores one command provided by the customer to be executed on devices.
+`command` *string* (Required): This field stores one command provided by the customer to be executed on devices.
 The format of `command` needs to be comma separated.
 For example, `aws iot describe-endpoint --endpoint-type XXX --region XXX --endpoint https://xxxxx` needs to be comma separated into `"aws,iot,describe-endpoint,--endpoint-type,XXX,--region,XXX,--endpoint,https://xxxxx"`.
 If command itself contains comma, the comma needs to be escaped.
 For example, `echo Hello, I am Device Client.` needs to be transformed into `echo,Hello\\, I am Device Client.`.
 The first string of the command cannot contain any space characters.

 Lastly, the permission used to execute `command` will be the value of `runAsUser`. if no user is provided, it will use the permission of the user which runs device client.
 Therefore, if a command needs to use `root` permission, simply provide `root` for `runAsUser` instead of adding `sudo` in front of `command`, because device client will execute the command in the form of `sudo -u $user -n command` if `sudo` is installed and `user` is found.
 ```
 ...
-"command": ["echo,Hello World!"]
+"command": "echo,Hello World!"
 ...
 ```